 Employee Retention Tax Credit.
-This credit is available to employers whose (1) operations were fully or partially suspended, due to a COVID-19-related shut-down order, or (2) gross receipts declined by more than 50 percent when compared to the same quarter in the prior year.
-The credit is a 50% refundable payroll tax credit on up to \$10,000 of qualified wages per employee.
-Additional information can be found here.
+This credit is available to employers whose (1) operations were fully or partially suspended, due to a COVID-19-related shut-down order, or (2) gross receipts declined by more than 50 percent when compared to the

 Economic Injury Disaster Loan (EIDL).
 This program offers funding of up to \$2 million in assistance per applicant.
 Unlike the PPP, loan amounts are not forgivable and come directly from the U.S. Treasury.
 Interest rates are equal to 3.75% for small businesses and 2.75% for qualifying nonprofits.
 Loan funds provide working capital and can be used in a variety of ways, including meeting ordinary and necessary financial obligations that cannot be met as a result of the pandemic.
-Additional information can be found here.
+Additional information can be found HERE.

 Emergency EIDL Grants.
 The SBA is also offering emergency grants of \$10,000 for businesses with 500 or fewer employees.
 This grant money need not be repaid and can be used for things like: paying sick leave to employees unable to work, maintaining payroll, rent or mortgage payments, and repaying obligations that cannot be met due to revenue loss.
+All of the EIDL grant funds had been allocated, but through funding under the Consolidated Appropriations Act, 2021, this program will be reopened on a limited basis.
+In addition, EIDL advances are no longer taxable, nor do they offset forgiveness related to PPP loans.

-Businesses impacted by the current health crisis can contact BusinessHelp@Development.Ohio.gov for more information.
+Businesses impacted by the current health crisis can contact

+BusinessHelp@Development.Ohio.gov for more information.
 Additional details about the various SBA programs are available at SBA.gov.

-34.Does my company qualify as a "small business" for purposes of the SBA Economic Injury Disaster Loan Program?
+34. Does my company qualify as a "small business" for purposes of the SBA Economic Injury Disaster Loan Program?